 Over to you

-Do you have a checklist for your newborn baby?
+Do you have a newborn baby checklist?
 What items did you find most useful?